epfl-dlab/transformers-CFG/README.md

     # Define prompts
     prompts = [
         'The text says, "The animal is a dog."
-The answer is obvious.', 'I\'m going to say "The animal is a dog."
-Here I go!'
+The answer is obvious. ', 'I\'m going to say "The animal is a dog."
+Here I go! ' ]
-    ]

     # Tokenize prompts